 Great Hills Lodge is on the edge of the friendly village of Week St Mary, the perfect base for exploring the South West Coast Path, indulging in surfing or just unwinding.
-The village has a community shop and a cosy, welcoming pub, The Old Orchard Inn — well worth a visit for a refreshing pint or glass of wine!
+The village has a well stocked, welcoming community shop where you can buy all the essentials including local produce, pick up newspaper or get some cash from the post office.

 Bude and its beaches

 If you’re looking for beaches near Great Hills Lodge, you’re spoilt for choice around Bude, Widemouth Bay and Black Rock are our nearest, just 5 miles away with Summerleaze Beach the central hub of sand, surf and sun, as well as home to the famous Bude Sea Pool.
 Crooklets Beach has plenty of rockpools to explore, while Northcott Mouth and Sandymouth are all well worth a visit too.
 There are plenty of great places to grab a bite to eat at Widemouth, Summerleaze and Crooklets.